VLZH/react-lightgallery/readme.md

 # TODO

 -   Rewrite to typescript
-- Remove lightgallery.js and plugins imports and provide this job to user(developer)
+-   Remove lightgallery.js and plugins imports and provide this job to user(developer) (new major version)
 -   Write tests
 -   Support of video
 -   Access to specific events through LightgalleryItem, like: `onOpen`, `onLeave`, `onEnter`
 -   More options from lightgallery for LightgalleryItem